Displays the name of the selected macro. To create or to change the name of a macro, enter a name here.

 Saves the recorded macro in a new module.

 Opens the Macro Organizer dialog, where you can add, edit, or delete existing macro modules, dialogs, and libraries.

 Opens the selected macro or dialog for editing.

-Select the location containing the macro libraries that you want to organize.
+Select the application or the document containing the macro libraries that you want to organize.